athanikos/FootBotStore/README.md

 Sources ------> Kafka ------> Mongo

-StreamSets is used for pipeline development.
+StreamSets for pipeline development.
-SportMonks is used as a live data provider.
+SportMonks as a live data provider.

+Pipelines
+1. PutMonksLiveMatches - ingetsion to Kafka topic
+2. PutMonksLiveMatchesToMatches - from kafka Topic MonksLiveMatcheds to Mongo Matches collection & Kafka topic
+3. PutMatchesToFlatMatches - reads from Kafka matches topic and Flattens data to FlatMatches collection

+4. Pending to read from FlatMatches and enrich with stats via python web services

 # QuickStart